 This post contains affiliate links.
-If you click a link and make a purchase, I may receive a commission at no extra cost to you.
+As this website participates in Amazon’s Affiliate program, if you click on a link and make a qualifying purchase, I earn a small commission at no extra cost to you.

 Japantown, San Francisco